+Effective Date 9/1/2009

+Total Authorized Position level 10

+Vacant Positions -2

+Current Employment Level 8.0

 Non-Classified (Filled) 1

-Full-Time Classified (Filled) 6 breakout of Current Employment Level
+Full-Time Classified (Filled) 7

 Part-Time Classified (Filled) 0

 Faculty (Filled) 0

-Wage 5
+Wage 24

-Contract Employees 0
+Contract Employees 6

+Total Human Resource Level 38.0

+breakout of Current Employment Level

-Total Human Resource Level 12.0 = Current Employment Level + Wage and Contract Employees
+= Current Employment Level + Wage and Contract Employees

-• Factors Impacting HR
+Factors Impacting HR

-The VRC currently has a very small staff of only 7 full-time people.
+The VRC currently has a very small staff of only 8 full-time people.
 This means little opportunity for cross-training and limited backup.
 Also, there are limited opportunities for career advancement.

 Because of its location in rural New Kent County, the labor force pool is limited.
-Also, there are a limited number of individuals in the Commonwealth who have knowledge and experience in horse racing and pari-mutuel wagering.
+Also, there are a limited number of individuals in the Commonwealth who have knowledge and/or experience in horse racing with pari-mutuel wagering.

-• Anticipated HR Changes
+Anticipated HR Changes